 Medicare Part A coinsurance and hospital costs

 All standardized Medicare Supplement plans (A, B, C, D, F, G, K, L, M, N) may cover Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up.
 Under Medicare Part A, for days 1-60 of hospitalization, there is $0 coinsurance for each benefit period.
 However, as your length of hospitalization increases, the costs typically increase as well.
-Medicare costs for days 61-90 of hospitalization in 2018 are $335 per day of each benefit period.
+Medicare costs for days 61-90 of hospitalization in 2020 are $352 per day of each benefit period.
 A Medicare Supplement plan may cover that coinsurance cost.
-So if you were hospitalized as an inpatient for 65 days, a Medicare Supplement plan could help cover the five days that are $335 each, or $1,675 toward your total hospital bill.
+So if you were hospitalized as an inpatient for 65 days, a Medicare Supplement plan may cover the five days that are $352 each, or $1,760, in total.

 Medicare Part B coinsurance or copayment

 Most standardized Medicare Supplement plans generally pay 100% of your Medicare Part B coinsurance or copayment.
 Medicare Supplement Plan K may pay 50% and Plan L may pay 75%.
 Your Part B coinsurance is typically 20% of the Medicare-approved amount for doctor services, outpatient therapy and durable medical equipment.
 An electric wheelchair could be an example of durable medical equipment.
 If the Medicare-approved amount for an electric wheelchair were $1,500, you would typically be responsible for 20% of that, or $300.
 A Medicare Supplement plan may cover that $300 coinsurance.